 Grooming on the Go: What to Put in a Men's Dopp Kit

-It’s always best to keep a travel bag well stocked and organized with the essential grooming items you’ll need for a trip.
-Where to keep it?
-In your suitcase, so you don’t have to hunt for it every time you pack.
+It’s part of being a grown man to have a travel bag stocked and organized with the essential grooming items you’ll need for a trip.

 A little background: The dopp kit’s name comes from a German immigrant named Charles Doppelt who was a leatherworker during World War II.
 He created a leather toiletry case, which was distributed to GI’s, and from then on became well-known and commonly used by men the world over.

-What to put in a men’s dopp kit, below:
+So, what to put in a men’s dopp kit?

 SG Says: Be sure to select a sturdy, average sized bag to ensure it fits easily into all of your luggage, and fits all your things inside.
 Don’t be afraid to splurge a little since the idea is to have thing thing for awhile.